House Panel Delays Vote on Impeachment Articles

-WASHINGTON — The House Judiciary Committee on Thursday abruptly put off a historic impeachment vote, turning back Republican attempts to derail the process and setting up final action on Friday to approve charges that President Donald Trump abused his power and obstructed Congress.
+WASHINGTON — House Judiciary Committee Democrats on Thursday abruptly put off a pair of historic impeachment votes after a drawn-out battle with Republicans stretched late into the night, setting up final action Friday to approve charges that President Donald Trump abused his power and obstructed Congress.

+Rep. Jerrold Nadler, D-N.Y., the chairman of the Judiciary Committee, called off the votes moments before they were expected to take place, announcing just after 11 p.m. that he wanted lawmakers to have time to “search their consciences” before the final roll call.

+The chairman said the committee would reconvene at 10 a.m.
+Friday to promptly finalize two articles of impeachment, with the outcome certain.

 The charges on the cusp of approval stemmed from an investigation by the House Intelligence Committee that concluded that Trump had used the levers of government to pressure Ukraine into investigating former Vice President Joe Biden, his political rival, and a theory that Democrats conspired with Ukraine to interfere in the 2016 election.
 The president, Democrats asserted, conditioned nearly $400 million in security assistance for the former Soviet republic and a White House meeting for its leader on the public announcement of the investigations Trump wanted.

-“Ample facts demonstrate that President Trump put his personal interests above the country, its citizens and the Constitution,” Nadler said.
+“Ample facts demonstrate that President Trump put his personal interests above the country, its citizens and the Constitution,” Nadler said earlier in the debate.
 “This is the highest of constitutional crimes: abuse of power.”

 He added, “So the president must be impeached to safeguard the security of our elections, to safeguard the separation of powers, both of which are essential to safeguard our liberties.”